wlwanpan/mcdata/README.md

 mcdata is a code generator tool for generating a package of go structs of minecraft data entities from [minecraft-data](https://github.com/PrismarineJS/minecraft-data).

+Note: go 1.16 is required since this package relies on the [go embeded](https://golang.org/pkg/embed/) package.

 ## Usage